Baseflow/XF-Material-Library/README.md

 ##### Code

-You can show a snackbar by using either of the two overload methods of `MaterialDialogs.ShowSnackbarAsync()`.
+You can show a snackbar by using either of the two overload methods of `MaterialDialog.Instance.SnackbarAsync()`.

 Both methods have this default parameter `message`, which is the message that will display on the snackbar.

 - Shows a snackbar with no action.
     ```c#
-    await MaterialDialogs.ShowSnackbarAsync(message: "This is a snackbar.",
+    await MaterialDialog.Instance.SnackbarAsync(message: "This is a snackbar.",
                                                 msDuration: MaterialSnackbar.DURATION_LONG);
     ```
     - `msDuration` -  The duration, in milliseconds, before the snackbar will disappear.
 There are pre-defined constants which you can use  in the `MaterialSnackbar` class.
         - `MaterialSnackbar.DURATION_SHORT` - Snackbar will show for 1500 milliseconds.